Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: The annular matrix

-The product term is the formula always takes the same (generically nonzero) value, except for a sign, which is given by the parity of the number of indices in $T$ which are also in $S$.
-So we cancel this factor (keeping the sign), rewrite $\alpha$ in terms of $\A_n$, and obtain
+For each $S$, the product term in the formula takes the same (generically nonzero) value, except for a sign, which is given by the parity of $S\cap U$.
+So we cancel this factor (keeping the sign), and obtain \eqref{dalpha}. \end{proof}